hyundai-robotics/doc-hi6-operation/7-system/4-robot-parameter/1-tool-data/1-tool-data-set.md

 ﻿# 7.4.1.1 Tool Data Setting

-The manual method of setting the distance and angle of TCP based on the robot’s R1-axis flange and registering the tool’s weight, center of gravity, and inertia is as follows.
+The manual method of setting the distance and angle of TCP based on the robot's R1-axis flange and registering the tool's weight, center of gravity, and inertia is as follows.

 1. Touch the \[3: Robot Parameter &gt; 1: Tool Data\] menu.